The Ultimate Guide to Hyperbaric Oxygen Therapy (HBOT)

 Hard chambers are usually purchased by hospitals, clinics, and wellness centers.
 You may not have seen one in person yourself, but they've been featured on TV shows such as Grey’s Anatomy!
 Hard chambers tend to be larger, which is ideal if medical professionals need to set bulky medical devices inside the chamber during treatment.
 Additionally, athletes prefer larger chambers because it allows them the space to work out and even set gym equipment inside the chamber.

 As their name suggests, hard hyperbaric chambers are not flexible and they retain their shape whether they are inflated or deflated.
-Due to this, they are usually more comfortable to enter/exit.
+Due to this, they are usually more comfortable to enter and exit.

 Soft Hyperbaric Chamber

-Soft chambers are most often purchased for home-use, gyms, spas, traveling doctors, and other various businesses.
-Soft chambers are loved for their price point and portability!
-While some soft chambers are specifically designed for on-the-go use (i.e., easy break-down and includes a travel bag), all soft chambers can be portable.
+Soft chambers are often purchased for home use, gyms, spas, traveling doctors, and other various businesses.
+Soft chambers are loved for their price point and portability.
+While some soft chambers are specifically designed for on-the-go use with an easy break-down design and included travel bag, all soft chambers can be portable.

 Soft hyperbaric chambers are often referred to as ‘portable hyperbaric chambers’ and ‘mild hyperbaric chambers'.
-They get the nickname ‘mild hyperbaric chambers’ because they reach a maximum ATA of 1.4, whereas hard chambers can reach more than 2 ATA.
-Like stated before, a higher ATA does not equate to being the best chamber.
+They get the nickname ‘mild hyperbaric chambers’ because they reach a maximum ATA of 1.4.
+Whereas hard chambers can reach more than 2 ATA.
+As stated before, a higher ATA does not equate to being the best chamber.
 In fact, 1.35 ATA is the standard hyperbaric pressure for most patients.
 The ATA needed is dependent upon each patient’s needs.

-Soft hyperbaric chambers look like an inflatable bag, and they are held in place by metal or PVC rods.
-When you enter a deflated, soft chamber, it can feel a bit awkward at first.
+Soft hyperbaric chambers look like an inflatable bag and are held in place by metal or PVC rods.
+When you enter a deflated, soft chamber, it can feel awkward at first.
 Imagine walking inside a camping tent that is only halfway set up.
-For some users, it can feel a bit claustrophobic until the chamber is inflated.
+For some users, it can feel claustrophobic until the chamber is inflated.

 Best Soft Hyperbaric Chamber: Grand Dive